nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 ## Elbow Method
 ![wcss_elbow](https://github.com/user-attachments/assets/c30687ac-34f8-4e9c-8390-744c6dd61dec)
-The Elbow Method involves plotting within-cluster sum of squares (WCSS) against k and looking for the elbow, the point where the curve forms a kink or angle at some k.
+- The Elbow Method involves plotting within-cluster sum of squares (WCSS) against k and looking for the elbow, the point where the curve forms a kink or angle at some k.
-The angles appear in the curve at values of 3 and 4 for k.
+- The angles appear in the curve at values of 3 and 4 for k.
 Since the curve appears linear after 4, k=4 is the better option.

 ## Silhouette Method
 ![silhoutte_score](https://github.com/user-attachments/assets/82dfa82a-c228-41d0-ab94-b378bad8cd7a)
-The value of k with the highest Silhouette Score is 2.
-However, the Silhouette Scores for k=4 and k=6 are not too far off from the score for k=2.
+- The value of k with the highest Silhouette Score is 2.
+- The Silhouette Scores for k=4 and k=6 are not too far off from the score for k=2.

 ## Choice of k Clusters
-Combining the results, we would choose k=4, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at k=2.
+From analysis of results from both methods, we would choose k=4, since it is the best choice from the Elbow Method and the Silhouette Score is not too far off from the highest score at k=2.

 # K-Means Cluster Segments
 Clusters were labeled based on analysis of the average values for each RFM metric in each cluster.
 The 4 clusters are Churned, New Customers, Loyal Customers, and One Time Big Spenders.

 ![segment_pie](https://github.com/user-attachments/assets/695491ee-89f4-48f9-8c35-3beee28d7890)
-New customers make up around 30% of the total customers.
-The churned and one time big spenders combine to around half the total customers.
+- New customers make up around 30% of the total customers.
+- The churned and one time big spenders combine to around half the total customers.

 # K-Means Clustering Validation
 - The clusters are not significantly imbalanced and cluster sizes are acceptable.